Home

 6. I may think of people to call ((home phone, cell phone, VoIP)

-7. a community journal I've brought to the forefront ( [info]dancelabs)
+7. a community journal I've brought to the forefront ( dancelabs)

 8. social networking sites (friendster, myspace, hi5, tribe.net) (until I see a hint of collaboration, I will rarely spend time in these spaces)